 Overall, using personalized product recommendations is a good way to boost sales and make your Shopify store a better place for customers to shop.
 Using customer data and the right strategies, you can make targeted recommendations that lead to more sales and build customer loyalty.

-Tip #20: Use Dynamic Checkout to Streamline the Checkout Process:
+Shopify Checklist #20: Use Dynamic Checkout to Streamline the Checkout Process:

 The checkout process is an important part of any online store, and it can make or break the shopping experience for a customer.
 Use dynamic checkout to improve the checkout process on your Shopify store.